-AMS 2021, the most focused conference on business intelligence for the additive manufacturing industry, will be back for its fourth year on February 9 through February 10 2021.
-It be an online event and we will be adding times of discussion on software and automation for additive manufacturing and time of discussion on bioprinting to our usual coverage: metals/new materials and medical/dental.
+AMS 2021, the most focused conference on business intelligence for the additive manufacturing industry, is back for its fourth year.
+It is an online event and we will be adding times of discussion on software and automation for additive manufacturing and time of discussion on bioprinting to our usual coverage: metals/new materials and medical/dental.
 As always, our objective for the AMS is that participants will come away highly knowledgeable on the very latest trends in additive manufacturing and full of innovative ideas that they can take back to their organizations.

-For AMS 2021 we anticipate 40+ expert speakers in an online environment optimized for attendees and speakers to exchange experiences and conduct business.
+AMS 2021 offers 40+ expert speakers in an online environment optimized for attendees and speakers to exchange experiences and conduct business.
 AMS live events have always been noted as an extraordinary business networking experience and we plan that this will also be the same in our online version.

-In addition, AMS 2021 will host an online Exhibition Hall where attendees will be able to see the latest 3D printing products for metals, medical and dental, and biomaterials as well as the emerging automation products and software developments.
+AMS 2021 hosts an online Exhibition Hall where attendees will be able to see the latest 3D printing products for metals, medical and dental, and biomaterials as well as the emerging automation products and software developments.
 As always throughout AMS, attendees will learn the most effective procedures and business opportunities in the critical sectors of additive materials on which AMS 2021 is focused.
 Exhibit/sponsor information: [email protected]

 Day One morning of AMS 2021will be 3D printing of metals and other “strong materials.”
 We will also be looking at how compact metals printers have evolved since the 2019 AMS, as well as user cases from the aerospace, automotive, oil & gas and other industry sectors.

 We will focus on how a new generation of AM will become part of the factory-of-the-future boosting throughput, controlling quality, reducing cost and speeding time to market.
 We will also hear how AM is transforming from being a batch process to a continuous process better fit for a volume production setting.